ncpleslie/wmata-train-tracker/README.md

 ![](./public/android-chrome-192x192.png)

-A WMATA train tracking application for monitoring train's arrival times at stations.
+WMATA train tracking application for monitoring train arrival times at your stations in the DMV area.

 Check it out at https://wmata-train-tracking.vercel.app/